Capsize-Games/facehuggershield/README.md

 If you want to add support for other libraries

 1. Copy and paste the `huggingface` directory, name it after the library you're creating a configuration for
-2. Modify all of the files to fit your needs
+2. Modify all of the files in the new directory to fit your needs using the HuggingFace settings as your example